fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

 - NOWARN disables the warning (independent of the defaults), until eof or a WARNON
 - WARNON is allowed only after a NOWARN and restores the defaults for the warning

-Alternative 1 would have been nice, but is not backwards compatible.
+Alternative 1 would have been nice and simple, but is not backwards compatible.

 Alternative 2 has no way of going back to the default settings.